beejjorgensen/conquest/README.md

 * Source for the Amiga can be found in `archives/Conquest-source.lha`.
   This archive also contains the Amiga executables.
-I haven't tried them in an emulator, but I'll bet theyu works.
+I haven't tried them in an emulator, but I'll bet they work.

 ## Fish Disk info